grimsa/grimsa.github.io/_posts/2019-01-07-on-complexity.md

 Once we learn to spot it, we can rally our peers to practice simplicity with us — both by trying to come up with better designs and writing cleaner, more expressive code.

 Improving our collective skills makes simplicity easier to achieve, ultimately making it easier for us to cope with our systems.

+### Exploring this further

+1. [No silver bullet: Essence and accidents of software engineering](http://worrydream.com/refs/Brooks-NoSilverBullet.pdf) - essay by Fred Brooks, 1986.
+2. [Out of the tar pit](http://moss.cs.iit.edu/cs100/papers/out-of-the-tar-pit.pdf) - a paper by Ben Moseley and Peter Marks, 2006.
+3. [Simple made easy](https://www.infoq.com/presentations/Simple-Made-Easy) - a talk by Rich Hickey, 2011.
+4. [Domain-driven design: Tackling complexity in the heart of software](https://www.goodreads.com/book/show/179133.Domain_Driven_Design) - a book by Eric Evans, 2003.